Violet-Evergarden704/python/README.md

 # CS61A-Study
-This is for python self-studying during vocation, focusing on CS61A.
+This is for python self-studying during vocation, focusing on CS61A, 2025 Summer version.

 ## Contents
 * My notes